Iradimed Corp (NASDAQ:IRMD) VP Brent Johnson Sells 8,000 Shares of Stock

 - On Wednesday, November 27th, Brent Johnson sold 10,000 shares of Iradimed stock.
 The shares were sold at an average price of $21.96, for a total value of $219,600.00.

-Iradimed (NASDAQ:IRMD) last posted its quarterly earnings data on Wednesday, October 30th.
-The medical equipment provider reported $0.20 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.13 by $0.07.
-The company had revenue of $9.96 million during the quarter, compared to analyst estimates of $9.85 million.
-Iradimed had a return on equity of 16.24% and a net margin of 22.51%.
-On average, sell-side analysts predict that Iradimed Corp will post 0.7 EPS for the current fiscal year.
+Iradimed (NASDAQ:IRMD) last announced its quarterly earnings results on Wednesday, October 30th.
+The medical equipment provider reported $0.20 EPS for the quarter, beating the Zacks’ consensus estimate of $0.13 by $0.07.
+The firm had revenue of $9.96 million during the quarter, compared to the consensus estimate of $9.85 million.
+Iradimed had a net margin of 22.51% and a return on equity of 16.24%.
+On average, equities analysts predict that Iradimed Corp will post 0.7 EPS for the current fiscal year.

+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Millennium Management LLC purchased a new stake in Iradimed during the 3rd quarter valued at $450,000.
+Squarepoint Ops LLC bought a new stake in Iradimed in the third quarter worth $287,000.
+Barclays PLC lifted its position in Iradimed by 88.3% in the third quarter.
+Barclays PLC now owns 5,352 shares of the medical equipment provider’s stock worth $113,000 after buying an additional 2,509 shares during the last quarter.
+State Street Corp boosted its stake in Iradimed by 3.9% during the third quarter.
+State Street Corp now owns 57,538 shares of the medical equipment provider’s stock worth $1,209,000 after buying an additional 2,136 shares during the period.
+Finally, Tower Research Capital LLC TRC boosted its stake in Iradimed by 109.3% during the third quarter.
+Tower Research Capital LLC TRC now owns 2,024 shares of the medical equipment provider’s stock worth $42,000 after buying an additional 1,057 shares during the period.
+26.40% of the stock is currently owned by hedge funds and other institutional investors.

-A number of research firms have weighed in on IRMD.
-Zacks Investment Research upgraded shares of Iradimed from a “hold” rating to a “buy” rating and set a $26.00 price objective for the company in a research report on Saturday, October 26th.
+A number of research analysts have recently commented on IRMD shares.
+BidaskClub raised shares of Iradimed from a “sell” rating to a “hold” rating in a report on Friday, December 13th.
 ValuEngine upgraded shares of Iradimed from a “hold” rating to a “buy” rating in a research report on Thursday, December 12th.
-Finally, BidaskClub upgraded shares of Iradimed from a “sell” rating to a “hold” rating in a research report on Friday, December 13th.
+Finally, Zacks Investment Research raised shares of Iradimed from a “hold” rating to a “buy” rating and set a $26.00 price target on the stock in a research note on Saturday, October 26th.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-Atria Investments LLC purchased a new position in shares of Iradimed during the 2nd quarter worth $49,696,000.
-Russell Investments Group Ltd. purchased a new stake in Iradimed during the 3rd quarter worth about $1,499,000.
-Marshall Wace LLP increased its holdings in shares of Iradimed by 765.6% in the 2nd quarter.
-Marshall Wace LLP now owns 74,416 shares of the medical equipment provider’s stock valued at $1,522,000 after acquiring an additional 65,819 shares during the last quarter.
-Roubaix Capital LLC acquired a new stake in shares of Iradimed during the 3rd quarter worth about $1,383,000.
-Finally, RK Capital Management LLC raised its position in shares of Iradimed by 49.1% during the 2nd quarter.
-RK Capital Management LLC now owns 193,574 shares of the medical equipment provider’s stock worth $3,959,000 after acquiring an additional 63,713 shares in the last quarter.
-Hedge funds and other institutional investors own 26.40% of the company’s stock.

 IRADIMED CORPORATION develops, manufactures, markets, and distributes magnetic resonance imaging (MRI) compatible medical devices, and related accessories and services in the United States and internationally.
 It offers MRI compatible intravenous (IV) infusion pump system with associated disposable IV tubing sets; and MRI compatible patient vital signs monitoring system.